woojiahao/pds-analysis/README.md

 2. [Modules needed](https://github.com/woojiahao/pds-analysis#required-modules)
 3. Python3

-You are able to load the application both on your local machine and on a Heroku server and the installation guide will go into detail on how to do both:
+You are able to load the application both on your local machine and on a Heroku server (**adviced**) and the installation guide will go into detail on how to do both:

 ### Local Instance
 1. Clone this repository and navigate into it